aaronralls/aaronralls.github.io/_posts/2019-01-15-10-steps-to-create-blog-post.md

 If you do not have a site yet check out my post on where you can [blog on other sites][BlogOtherSites] or how you can [start a blog for free][FreeBlog]!

-In a future post I will show you how to apply these steps on a post with GitHub Pages.
+In a future post, I will show you how to apply these steps on a post with GitHub Pages.

 [HowToStartBlogForFree]: {% post_url 2019-01-10-how-to-start-a-blog-for-free %}  "How to start a blog for free"
 [5ReasonsPost]: {% post_url 2019-01-07-5-reasons-to-start-blogging %}  "5 Reasons you should Blog!"